 In my opinion, one thing is for sure.
 Becoming an icon by definition implies consumers on the periphery.
 Nowadays, people are becoming famous purely based on the iconography they produce rather than trailblazing in a certain field.

 The ingredients for fame are ever more available but people like Tony Kofi will continue to rise to the top.
-Given a chance, we should all be able to set our sights, whether prescient or notfull_stop
+Given a chance, we should all be able to set our sights, whether prescient or not

 I’m D.B.G (Dan Barnaby Goddard), a writer and recording artist based on Dartmoor in the West of the U.K. My songs are musical poems reflecting things I have seen and felt throughout my life and I’m always on the lookout for stories which reaffirm my trust in humanity and the human spirit.